 - 1. The Council's final Housing Benefit claims for 2022/23 and 2023/24 are still being considered by the Department for Work and Pensions.
-There may be clawback of subsidy from the Council which would reduce the level of benefit income shown and reduce the General Fund balance carried forward. - The Council is facing a number of compensation claims from former employees for employment related and current health issues, from people who attended Council schools and from other service users.
-Currently the validity of any outstanding claims is being assessed. - 3.
+There may be clawback of subsidy from the Council which would reduce the level of benefit income shown and reduce the General Fund balance carried forward. - 2.
 The Council enters into a number of arrangements with external partners for the delivery of services or as part of infrastructure developments within the city.
 There are occasions where the Council faces claims from external partners where it is believed that specific outcomes have not been delivered.
-Currently the validity of any outstanding claims is being assessed. - 4.
+Currently the validity of any outstanding claims is being assessed. - 3.
 Under the Equality Act 2010, employees are entitled to equal pay for work of equal value.
-The Council has received a number of claims under the Equality Act and, as a result, has set aside a provision in these accounts of £404.0m (31 March 2023: £404.0m).
+The Council has received a number of claims under the Equality Act and, as a result, has set aside a provision in these accounts of £404.0m (31 March 2025: £404.0m).

-The Council has on the basis of legal advice, determined a weighted litigation liability using assumptions around the volumes of claimants, likelihood of payment, potential scale of payment and a range of other critical assumptions.
+The Council has, on the basis of legal advice, determined a weighted litigation liability using assumptions around the volumes of claimants, likelihood of payment, potential scale of payment and a range of other critical assumptions.